lucaskemper/HybridQuantRegimes/README.md

 - **Regime-Specific Feature Weights:** Signals now use regime-specific feature weights learned via Ridge regression, adapting the signal formula to each detected regime.
 - **Dynamic Signal Formulation:**
   - In "High Vol" regimes, signals emphasize mean-reversion (RSI, Williams %R).
-  - In "Low Vol" regimes, signals emphasize momentum.
+  - In "Low Vol" regimes, signals emphasize momentum.tensorflow_probability
   - In "Medium Vol" regimes, signals blend both approaches.
 - **Soft Thresholding:** Weak signals are softly thresholded, retaining some edge for low-signal environments.
 - **Flexible Scaling:** Signal scaling can be set to `tanh` or `clip` (see config), with a tunable scaling factor (`scaler_k`).